josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/🇬🇧🧪_how_not_to_do_mk_ultra_grimley_edition.md

 >
 > ...Oh aye, they can knock out a bloody good tune.
 >
-> But what the fuck does that matter?".
+> But what the fuck does that matter?"
 >
 > – Danny "[Danny Boy](https://youtu.be/6F5vBsY9VZ8?si=MX3jkyjdOhThn8UE)" Ormondroyd, [Brassed Off](https://youtu.be/lKx3MUqzCcQ?si=ZxidQd3wyFjze7qE).